allesklar/tkh_admin_panel/README.md

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.

+It's primarily developed to work in sync with the tkh_cms gem suite but over time more and more effort will be made to make it work in isolation.

 Please note that this gem is still in its infancy.
 I'm just getting started.
-It's primarily developed to work in sync with the tkh_cms gem suite but overtime more and more effort will be made to make it work in isolation.

 ## Installation

-This gem was created in sync with Rails 3.2.6 and there is a railties dependency of "~> 3.2".
+This gem was created when Rails 3.2.6 was the latest release and there is a railties dependency of "~> 3.2".
 Add this line to your application's Gemfile:

     gem 'tkh_admin_panel', '~> 0.0'